Konloch/Jaxon/README.md

 Start an initial blank project based off the console package
 + Run the command `jaxon init`
   + If you have a project name in mind, use `jaxon init [project-name]`
-+ This will create a new project, following the on-screen directions open that directory in your Java IDE of choice.
++ This will create a new project, following the on-screen directions open that directory in your Java IDE of choice
 ### Jaxon Package Manager
 Community projects are accessible through Jaxon package manager
 + Run the command `jaxon package [name] [version*] [project-name*]` - * *denotes optional command*